civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

                         route goes to a city that it passes through CAPTURED_CITY_KILL_POP modders can specify how many civilians killed when city is captured
-Added:    New Database Flags
-- BuildingDB
-   ShowCityIconTop      Displays this icon on top of a city graphic ShowCityIconBottom   Icon displayed under city graphic
-- WonderDB
-   ShowCityIconTop      Displays this icon on top of a city graphic ShowCityIconBottom   Icon displayed under city graphic

 2007-06-09 (revision 745)
 Changed:  The Army stacking flag is no longer displayed above the health bar